go-steem/rpc/examples/voting_monitor/README.md

 # Voting Monitor

-The executable built from this package will connect to `steemd` and it will start printing information on vote operations as they are happening and it will keep doing so forever.
-Well, until interrupted.
+In this example we connect to `steemd` and watch operations as they are happening.
+Every time we see a `vote` operation, we print a message into the console.

 ```
 $ ./monitor_voting -rpc_endpoint="ws://$(docker-machine ip default):8090"